LeamHeb/paired-programming/README.md

 this problem must always be trying to fix a test, regardless of how redundant it may seem in the moment.

 ## Pairing
-Unlike many software engineering interviews, the potential partner is not expected
+Unlike many software engineering interviews, the potential partner is not expected to just know everything.
+In this problem solving exercise, you can lean on your interviewers for suggestions, and they may suggest good ideas, or bad ones.
+It is on the potential partner to work around this, by either agreeing, or suggestion an alternative.